Can Dogs Eat Beets? Are Beets Safe for Dogs?

 Beet Pulp

 Beet pulp is the concentrated form of this vegetable.
 You may have seen it on higher-end dog food labels due to its nutritional content.
 Beet pulp is another good way to serve your pet this food.
-Just keep in mind, the pulp is very concentrated, so it needs to be given in small quantities.
+Just keep in mind, that the pulp is very concentrated, so it needs to be given in small quantities.
 Otherwise, it can cause an upset stomach.

 Final Thoughts